How Much Do Foundations Cost?

 Removing Foundations Cost

-In some instances, you may find it necessary to have foundations removed from your property, either because you want to reclaim the land for other purposes, or because the existing foundations are not suitable for supporting structures.
+You may find it necessary to have foundations removed from your property, either because you want to reclaim the land for other purposes, or because the existing foundations are not suitable for supporting structures.

 Depending on the condition of the foundations you may be able to remove them by using a sledgehammer and steel bar, or you may want to use a jackhammer (which can be rented at a rate starting at around £30 a day), which will still be labour intensive but will make the removal process quicker.